 Tarantula Hawk Wasps in Santa Fe and Albuquerque NM

-The tarantula hawk wasp is a solitary wasp and one of the largest of its species.
+The Tarantula hawk wasp (THW) is a solitary wasp and one of the largest of its species.
 Found in the deserts of the southwest United States, these wasps can exceed 1.5”.
 Tarantula hawk wasps possess a powerful sting, which it uses to subdue its tarantula spider prey.
-These wasps are usually not aggressive, but the sting, has been documented among the most painful of any insect.
+These wasps are usually not aggressive, but their sting has been documented among the most painful of any insect (Schmidt 2004).

 Tarantula Hawk Wasp Habitat